🏈 Sydney, Australia

 What's the Difference Between Lifeguards and Lifesavers?

 Interestingly, the term "lifeguard" has only been used since about 1994.
 Prior to that the Council staff who patrolled the beach were known as "Beach Inspectors".
-The first Beach Inspector, Dennis 'Dinny' Brown was appointed in 1913 to look after swimmers at Bondi Beach.
-Beach Inspectors and Lifeguards have been an integral part of Bondi's long and colourful history.
+The first Beach Inspector, Dennis 'Dinny' Brown, was appointed in 1913 to look after swimmers at Bondi Beach.

 Bondi's volunteer Lifesavers wear the traditional red and yellow.
 The Surf Life Saving Association volunteers patrol on weekends and public holidays during the summer months.
-Both services have long and proud traditions, with many Lifeguards coming up through the ranks of local surf clubs.
 Lifeguards and Lifesavers work hand in hand to ensure surf safety on one of the world's busiest beaches.

 Some of the team from Bondi Rescue